-Our Audit ommittee solicited proposals from other accounting firms and conducted an evaluation process in connection with the selection of our independent auditor for the financial year 2022.
-After careful consideration, our Audit Committee recommended, and our Board of Directors approved, the appointment of Assentsure PAC as our independent auditor.
-The appointment took effect on December 28, 2022 as ratified by the 2022 annual general meeting of shareholders.
+As disclosed in our Form 6-K dated December 28, 2022 (File No. 001-33863), after careful consideration, our audit committee recommended, and our board of directors approved, the appointment of Assentsure PAC as our independent auditor.
+The appointment took effect on December 28, 2022, as ratified by the 2022 annual general meeting of shareholders.

-On December 28, 2022, Union Power resigned and Assentsure PAC was engaged to serve as our independent registered public accounting firm for the fiscal year 2022.
+On December 28, 2022, Union Power, our former independent registered public accounting firm, resigned and Assentsure PAC was engaged to serve as our independent registered public accounting firm for the fiscal year 2022.